muxinc/highwinds-urlauth/README.md

 # highwinds-urlauth
-Golang library to sign Hgihwinds CDN URLs.
+Golang library to sign Highwinds CDN URLs.
 This prevents tampering and allows for automatic expiration of URLs.

 ## Highwinds Configuration
 Use the following settings in the Highwinds Striketracker `Content Access Authentication` section for URL Signing: